 The Eco Fun Tour takes guests on a two hour "environmental and historical experience" over the course of five miles.
 Led by a lifelong resident of Annapolis, this super-local tour lets visitors in on little secrets of the city the host has uncovered during his life here.

-Although you'll need to bring your own bike to take this tour, you can also rent one from Annapolis Velo, one of the best bike shops in town.
+You can rent a bike from Annapolis Velo, one of the best bike shops in town.

 The Annapolis Maritime Museum explores the maritime heritage of Annapolis and the Chesapeake Bay with a variety of exhibits and live entertainment.

-While there, you can learn about the life of seamen and the seafood industry of yesteryear in the Bay Experience Center, which is housed within the area's last remaining oyster packing plant.
-Then, you can board a boat and take a 1.5-mile trip out to the Thomas Point Shoal Lighthouse to tour the last remaining screw-pile lighthouse in its original location on the Chesapeake Bay.
+While there, learn about the life of seamen and the seafood industry of yesteryear in the Bay Experience Center, which is housed within the area's last remaining oyster packing plant.
+Then, board a boat and take a 1.5-mile trip out to the Thomas Point Shoal Lighthouse to tour the last remaining screw-pile lighthouse in its original location on the Chesapeake Bay.